Sony PlayStation 5 – What We Know So Far!

 PS Plus Premium?

 There have recently been suggestions that Sony may be looking to introduce a new level of PS Plus membership.
 This would be set to coincide directly with the release of the PS5 console.
-This is most probably something to do with the recent indication that Microsoft was planning on releasing a new subscription bundle to promote their (reportedly planned) disk-less Xbox One console.
+This is most probably something to do with the recent indication that Microsoft was planning on releasing a new subscription bundle.
+Specifically, to promote their (reportedly planned) disk-less Xbox One console.

 In so far as we can tell, however, this just entirely rumours.
 There is absolutely nothing to back it up.
 Unless Sony went disk-less as well, there isn’t even really much to suggest why such a ‘higher-tier’ platform would even be necessary.
 In terms of reliability, this one goes into the ‘dubious’ pile.

 In terms of audio output, consoles haven’t improved much between this and the last generation.
 In a report via Wired, however, Mark Cerny has said that we can expect from big improvements from the PS5.
 This, coming via a brand new custom designed 3D audio chip.